Pedasi Panama sunset

 People want you to know what's on their mind so you can solve their problems with your content.Click To Tweet

 But be careful about swinging fully over to blogging only for others.
 Living for others through blogging is impossible if you have fear in your mind.
 Fear in mind is ego.
 Ego sees separation.
 Seeing separation creates even a smidge – not more – of self-interest.
-Honor self-interest.
-Honor desiring to possess stuff for yourself like:
+Honor self-interest just a wee bit until you become enlightened.
+Honor the mini desire to possess stuff for yourself like:

 - money